mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 are created by default and each pod has other small processes running.

 For 10k users we recommend a total Puma worker count of around 80.
-With the [provided recommendations](#cluster-topology) this allow the deployment of up to 20 Webservice pods with 4 works per pod.
+With the [provided recommendations](#cluster-topology) this allows the deployment of up to 20 Webservice pods with 4 works per pod.
 Expand available resources using the ratio of 1 vCPU to 1.125 GB of memory _per each worker process_ for each additional Webservice pod.